 Blooming?
 You may find that your hair and nails are growing faster than usual, and your hair is becoming thicker – two bonuses of the pregnancy hormones circulating in your body!
 This week we think about your relationship with your partner now, and after the baby is born.

 Few couples go through pregnancy without finding their sex life goes through changes – in the first months you may have found that sickness and tiredness meant you weren’t often in the mood.
 During the middle months, though, some couples rediscover the romance.
 If you used to have sex to try to make a baby, you can now remind yourself of the pleasures of sex that’s just for fun.

-Some women feel awkward about their changing shape, though, and if your breasts are very tender, this can make love-making uncomfortable.
+Some women feel awkward about their changing shape though, and if your breasts are very tender, this can make sex uncomfortable.
 You may want to experiment with different positions.
-Even if you don’t feel like sex, you can still be close to your partner through kissing, cuddling, massage… whatever your imagination can dream up.
+Even if you don’t feel like sex, you can still be close to your partner through kissing, cuddling, massage, whatever your imagination can dream up!

 You and your partner could talk about what you’d both like to happen when your baby arrives.
 Who will do the nappy changing, shopping, washing, meal preparation and so on?

 Starting from around now, at your antenatal visits your LMC may note which way your baby is lying or ‘presenting’.

 Breech– your baby is bottom downwards; there will be time for your baby to turn for several weeks more yet.